obakis/Rcete/README.md

 # Rcete
-This is code and text behind the RCete book (in Turkish).
+This is code and text behind the RCete (my yet-to-be-written-book, in Turkish).